dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/handle-errors.md

 * If a call to <xref:Microsoft.JSInterop.IJSRuntime.InvokeAsync%2A> fails asynchronously, the .NET <xref:System.Threading.Tasks.Task> fails.
 A call to <xref:Microsoft.JSInterop.IJSRuntime.InvokeAsync%2A> may fail, for example, because the JavaScript-side code throws an exception or returns a `Promise` that completed as `rejected`.
 Developer code must catch the exception.
 If using the [`await`](/dotnet/csharp/language-reference/keywords/await) operator, consider wrapping the method call in a [`try-catch`](/dotnet/csharp/language-reference/keywords/try-catch) statement with error handling and logging.
 Otherwise, the failing code results in an unhandled exception that's fatal to a Blazor Server circuit.
 * By default, calls to <xref:Microsoft.JSInterop.IJSRuntime.InvokeAsync%2A> must complete within a certain period or else the call times out.
 The default timeout period is one minute.
 The timeout protects the code against a loss in network connectivity or JavaScript code that never sends back a completion message.
 If the call times out, the resulting <xref:System.Threading.Tasks> fails with an <xref:System.OperationCanceledException>.
 Trap and process the exception with logging.

-Similarly, JavaScript code may initiate calls to .NET methods indicated by the [`[JSInvokable]`](xref:blazor/call-dotnet-from-javascript) attribute.
+Similarly, JavaScript code may initiate calls to .NET methods indicated by the [`[JSInvokable]` attribute](xref:blazor/call-dotnet-from-javascript).
 If these .NET methods throw an unhandled exception:

 * The exception isn't treated as fatal to a Blazor Server circuit.
 * The JavaScript-side `Promise` is rejected.